 So I know what you're thinking... but Stephanie, it's October now and you said that September was going to be the month of the glorious pumpkin.
 I know, but what can I say?
 Can't stop, won't stop?!
 But I swear, I'm trying to cut back.
 (Month) old habits die hard.

 Anyway, you guys are really going to love me today.
 Why?
-Because today I'm bringing you not one, but TWO awesome, pumpkin-y recipes, one of which gives you the option to add LIQOUR.
+Because today I'm bringing you not one, but TWO awesome, pumpkin-y recipes, one of which gives you the option to add LIQUOR.
 I mean, come on!
 Does it get any better?

-Since there's been a chill in the air as of late, I've been wanting, nay, needing a nice warm beverage in my hands in the evenings.
+Since there's been a chill in the air as of late, I've been wanting, nay, needing a nice warm beverage in my hands.
 Like the rest of America, I too love a good Pumpkin Spice Latte, or PSL as the cool kids say.
-However, I most definitely do not want to leave my warm, cozy house in the evening to go purchase one (and pay 4 or 5 dollars, to boot).
+However, I most definitely do not want to leave my warm, cozy house to go purchase one (and pay 4 or 5 dollars, to boot).

 Essentially, the recipe stated to mix pumpkin puree into the coffee with some spices, sugar and milk and give it a good stir.
 Thinking back, I really should have predicted the outcome.
 What resulted was not exactly PSL heaven (see?
 I'm one of the cool kids now) - it had an almost gritty texture and I just couldn't make myself drink it, though I really, really tried.

 After giving this a little bit of thought, I figured I would make my Pumpkin Spice Latte like they do in the coffee shops and use a syrup.
-While I’m certain you can buy pumpkin spice coffee syrup in a store somewhere, you really can’t beat making it yourself.
-This recipe uses 3 all natural ingredients that you dump into a pot with some water, heat until the sugar dissolves, strain and refrigerate.
-It can’t get any easier and it takes mere minutes.
-Oh, and it’s freaking ridiculous, did I mention that?
-This syrup is SO perfect on waffles and pancakes, I kind of can’t get over it.
-BTW, I just had an awesome thought, how about stirring some of this into Greek yogurt??
-Ok, I’m trying that for my snack today, I’ll let you know how it goes 🙂
+While I'm certain you can buy pumpkin spice coffee syrup in a store somewhere, you really can't beat making it yourself.

-So let's talk about the coffee.
+So let's talk about some boozy coffee.
 Honestly, is there a better way to warm up than with a hot, boozy beverage?
 I think not.
 Aside from giving you rosy cheeks, I wanted this to have a creamy consistency, hence the coconut oil.
 Can I just wax poetic about my love for coconut oil for a sec?

 Calories: Syrup: 12.5 calories per teaspoon; PSL with liqueur: 164; PSL without liqueur: 76